ibm-cloud-docs/dl/data-security.md

 ## Protecting your sensitive data in {{site.data.keyword.dl_short}}
 {: #data-encryption}

-All data related to {site.data.keyword.dl_short}}'s configuration is not considered as sensitive data.
+All data related to {{site.data.keyword.dl_short}}'s configuration is not considered as sensitive data.
 The configuration data is encrypted at rest at the database level.
 No customer-managed keys are managed by the {{site.data.keyword.dl_short}} offering.
 Therefore, neither Key Protect nor Hyper Protect Crypto Services are used.

 ### About customer-managed keys
 {: #about-encryption}